SERVCUBED/Scriptmonkey/README.md

 # Scriptmonkey
-A userscript manager for Internet Explorer
+A userscript manager for Internet Explorer.

+For more information see the [official Scriptmonkey wiki](https://servc.eu/p/scriptmonkey/wiki/Main_Page)

 ## How to install